John30013/disqus-auto-expand/README.md

 ### Chrome-based browsers for Android
 Chrome for Android does not currently support installing extensions.
 However, other mobile browsers based on the Chromium browser engine, such as Kiwi and Yandex, do allow you to install extensions.

 - [Read instructions for the Kiwi browser](https://www.howtogeek.com/415876/how-to-install-desktop-chrome-extensions-on-android/).
-Note that Kiwi has a Developer mode that allows you to install extensions from a local `.crx` or `.zip` file.
+Kiwi has a Developer mode just like Chrome desktop that allows you to install extensions from a local `.crx` or `.zip` file.
 To install this extension:
     1. Install the Kiwi browser on your Android device.
     1. In your copy of this repository, navigate to `dist/packed/Chrome`.
     1. Copy the `Disqus Auto Expand.crx` file to your Android device (using a USB cable or other file transfer method of your choice).
     1. On your Android device, launch the Kiwi browser.
-    1. The rest of the installation instructions are similar to the Chrome Desktop instructions, except that the “Extensions” menu item is in the main menu (there is no “Tools” sub-menu).
+    1. The rest of the installation steps are similar to Chrome desktop, except that the “Extensions” menu item is in the main menu (there is no “Tools” sub-menu).
 Also, the Kiwi browser does not warn about running Developer mode extensions every time you restart it.

 - [Read instructions for the Yandex browser](https://www.gizbot.com/how-to/tips-tricks/how-you-can-install-chrome-extensions-on-android-050121.html).
 Note that Yandex currently only supports installing extensions from the Google Play Store.
 I plan to deploy this extension to the Google Play Store once it is out of beta test.